 - Set each post in feed to Summary.

 - Search Engine Visibility: Uncheck “Discourage search engines from indexing this site.”

 When I used to allow Comments, here are the settings I had in place.
 (READ: The History of WordPress Comments: On or Comments Off.)

 You can uncheck “Users must be registered and logged in to comment” only if you have strong comment spam protection in place.
 For my other sites that do allow comments, I use Clean Talk Spam Prevention.

-Lower down on the Discussion page you'll find your Avatar settings that you can select based on you preference.
+Lower down on the Discussion page; you'll find your Avatar settings that you can select based on your preference.

 - Show Avatars?